jwcain/SMU_ResourceManager/README.txt

   I created my own data structure to hold most of my elements in the resource manager.
 This was done so I could have better control over how the data was being handled, and I was interested in exploring generics in C++ .
-A substition for any other standard containter should be possible.
+A substitution for any other standard container should be possible.

   The graph is maintained by a series of nodes with implicit, directed links.
-The links are stored implicitly so the manager can tell why a resource is unusable (beacuse it cannot locate a node for the implicit link).
+The links are stored implicitly so the manager can tell why a resource is unusable (because it cannot locate a node for the implicit link).

   The simulate for the resource manager and file IO is handled in one individual class, as well as methods for displaying resource manager information to the terminal.